foolOnTheHill/phaser-pong/README.md

 Phaser Pong
 ===========

-A remake of the game Pong using the Phaser framework.
+A remake of the Pong using the Phaser framework.